My Plantiful Cooking

 🔪How to make

-Rehydrating wakame - In a bowl, place in wakame and cover it with water.
-Let it soak for 10 minutes.
-Drain and gently squeeze out excess water before using.
+In a bowl, add wakame and sufficient water to cover it.
+Let it sit for 10 minutes or until the wakame is soft and pliable.
+Drain well and gently squeeze out excess water.

-Dry wakame in a bowl on a white striped teacloth.
+Tossing salad in. bowl on a white folded teacloth.

-Mixing everything - Add dressing to the rehydrated seaweed, and toss to combine.
-Give it a taste, adding more seasonings if needed.
-Optionally, top your wakame seaweed salad with chopped green onion and sesame seeds before serving.
+Optionally, top your wakame salad with chopped green onions and sesame seeds before serving.

 ✔Helpful tips

-• Chilling it - If you have extra time, chill wakame salad for around 30 minutes before serving.
-The flavor will better develop, and this salad is traditionally eaten cold!
+• Chill salad before serving - If you have extra time, chill the wakame salad for about 30 minutes before serving.
+This will help the flavor develop.
+Additionally, seaweed salad is traditionally eaten cold!

 • Storing leftovers - Leftover salad can be refrigerated for 2-3 days.
 I do not recommend keeping it longer than that, as wakame will turn slimy and mushy.